alexsohr/autodoc/README.md

 ![AutoDoc Banner](screenshots/autodoc.png)

-**AutoDoc** is my own implementation attempt of AutoDoc, automatically creates beautiful, interactive wikis for any GitHub, GitLab, or BitBucket repository!
+**AutoDoc** is my own implementation attempt of Deepwiki-open, automatically creates beautiful, interactive wikis for any GitHub, GitLab, or BitBucket repository!
 Just enter a repo name, and AutoDoc will:

 1. Analyze the code structure
 2. Generate comprehensive documentation